halmubeareek-svg/ai-workplace-productivity-portfolio/README.md

 ## 🎯 Project Overview

 This repository is my AI Workplace Productivity Portfolio, built around my role as a **Business Analyst**.
-It organizes and documents the practical generative AI skills I practiced across the three days of training — structured prompting, professional writing, information processing, planning, verification, and responsible use — all applied to real consulting tasks like client updates, meeting-note synthesis, and engagement planning.
+It organizes and documents the practical generative AI skills I practiced across the three days of training — structured prompting, professional writing, information processing, planning, verification, and responsible use — all applied to real analysis tasks like client updates, meeting-note synthesis, and engagement planning.

 ## 🧭 Selected Workplace Scenario